-Matters of Process is a new series of exhibitions that explores the work of artists who completed a Technical Development Research Residency (TDR) the previous year at the Centre.
+Matters of Process is a new series of exhibitions that explores the work of artists who completed a Technical Development Research Residency (TDR) at the Centre in 2025.
 During their research phase, artists conducted experiments with diverse materials and objects, examining the often hidden processes and energies involved in their creation.
 Matters of Process highlights these processes and showcases how they influenced the generation of new work and ideas.

 Lucy Mulholland